-On December 8, 1998, we received the Fourth Amendment to the Tribal-State Compact for Class III Gaming between the Tulalip Tribes of Washington (Tribe) and the State of Washington (State), dated November 25, 1998 (Amendment).
-We have completed our review of this Amendment and conclude that it does not violate the Indian Gaming Regulatory, Act of 1988 (IGRA), Federal law, or our trust responsibility.
-Therefore, pursuant to delegated authority and Section 11 of IGRA, we approve the Amendment.
-The Amendment shall take effect when the notice of our approval, pursuant to Section 11 (d)(3)(B) of IGRA, 25 U.S.C. § 2710(d)(3) (B), is published in the FEDERAL REGISTER.
+On April 3, 2007, we received the Seventh Amendment to the Tribal-State Compact for Class III Gaming between the Tulalip Tribe (Tribe) and the State of Washington (State), executed on March 30, 2007 (Amendment).
+We have completed our review of this Amendment and conclude that it does not violate the Indian Gaming Regulatory Act (IGRA), any other provision of Federal law that does not relate to jurisdiction over gaming on Indian lands, or the trust obligations of the United States to Indians.
+Therefore, pursuant to my delegated authority and Section 11 of IGRA, we approve the Amendment.
+This Amendment shall take effect when the notice of our approval, pursuant to Section 11(d)(3)(B) of IGRA, 25 U.S.C. §2710(d)(3)(B), is published in the FEDERAL REGISTER.